-The State Center Community College District is deeply committed to fostering a safe and secure learning and working environment.
-In strict compliance with federal law, particularly the Jeanne Clery Act (Clery Act) and the Campus Sexual Violence Elimination Act (SaVE Act), the State Center Community College District has adopted comprehensive policies and procedures designed to both prevent and respond to incidents of sexual assault, domestic violence, dating violence, and stalking.
+The State Center Community College District (SCCCD) is committed to maintaining a safe, respectful, and inclusive learning and working environment for all members of its community.
+In full compliance with federal law-including the Clery Act and the Campus SaVE Act-SCCCD has implemented comprehensive policies and procedures to prevent and respond to sexual assault, domestic violence, dating violence, and stalking.